Markets Right Now: Stocks open lower on Wall Street | Federal News Network

 9:35 a.m.

-Stocks are opening lower on Wall Street as the market pulls back following a three-day rally.
+Stocks are opening broadly lower on Wall Street as industrial and technology companies fall.

-Health care and consumer products companies dragged the main U.S. indexes lower in early trading Tuesday.
+Boeing sank 3.8% in early trading Monday after the company said it would cut back production of its troubled 737 Max plane, which was involved in two deadly crashes in recent months.

-Walgreens Boots Alliance sank 12.8% after slashing its forecast for full-year results and turning in quarterly profits that fell far short of what analysts were expecting.
-CVS Health gave up 4.3%.
+Technology companies were also falling.
+Chipmaker Micron Technologies fell 1.9% in the first few minutes of trading.

-Bond prices rose.
-The yield on the benchmark 10-year Treasury note fell to 2.48%.
+Bond prices were little changed.
+The yield on the benchmark 10-year Treasury held steady at 2.50%.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.